metalstack cloud

 Furthermore, a valid credit card is required, as well as your company’s VAT ID when you want to use our service after the trial phase.

 On the platform you see two organizational elements: tenants and projects.
+Users and organizations are tenants.
 Each user can be a member or owner of multiple tenants.
-Each organization can contain multiple projects and each project can contain many clusters.
+Each tenant can contain multiple projects and each project can contain many clusters.
+Users can be invited to other tenants or into single projects.

 2.1 Roles